 We have no experience with them but they look reasonably well made and the concept is proven.

-Another slightly less efficient method of heating water with your wood stove is to make a maze of threaded brass or stainless steel pipe fittings and lay them on top of the wood stove.
+Another slightly less efficient method of heating water with your wood stove is to make a maze of threaded brass or stainless steel pipe fittings and lay them on top of the wood stove if your wood stove has a flat top.
 You could also make a coil of soft copper tubing and set it on the top of the wood stove for the same effect.

 The last option for making hot water with your stove is to capture the heat from the chimney by wrapping soft copper tubing around it or some other type of heat exchanger.
 For cosmetic reasons you could add a larger stove pipe to hide the copper tubing.